 If you have landed here, first of all, I’d like to say welcome!
 Nice to have you stop by.
 My name is Karen and this is my web presence as The Logical Sage.
 This site will constantly change, so please drop by again.

-If someone recommended me and you want to get in touch about coaching; please do.
-Just send me an email at firstname.lastname@example.org and we can chat further.
+If someone recommended me and you want to learn more about my coaching or consulting services; please see the Business page.
+Or just send me an email at firstname.lastname@example.org and we can chat further.

 What’s the purpose of this web presence?

 The simple answer is that I like to write.
 I process information by writing.
 I decided to share what I write in the hope that others might find it thought-provoking and /or helpful.

 My blog will help you get to know me which reflects how I approach my business.
 I work as a coach (but I actually hate the word ‘coach’ because it has a mess of meanings) and as a business consultant.